SN 2020bio: A Double-peaked, H-poor Type IIb Supernova with Evidence of Circumstellar Interaction: Photometric and Spectral Analysis

 \subsection{Spectral Comparison}

 Spectral coverage of SN\,2020bio began fewer than 2 days after the first detection\textemdash approximately 3 days since the estimated explosion time (Section \ref{subsec:models})\textemdash and continued for 201 days.
 We plot the full spectral series in Figure \ref{fig:allspec}.
-The earliest spectrum of SN\,2020bio, reported to the Transient Name Server \citep{Srivastav2020}, shows a hot blue continuum superimposed with emission lines.
-We identify narrow features of H and Mg\,I as well as a potential weak, broad feature of He\,I $\lambda$5876 \AA{}.
-These lines are consistent with flash-ionized features observed in other core-collapse SNe, which is evidence of nearby CSM lost by the progenitor star.
+The earliest spectrum of SN\,2020bio, reported to the Transient Name Server \citep{Srivastav2020}, shows a hot blue continuum superimposed with weak emission features.
+We identify a potential weak, broad feature of \ion{He}{1} $\lambda$5876 \AA{} blueshifted by $\approx$ 11,000 km s$^{-1}$.
+We also note potential narrow lines of H$\alpha$ and H$\beta$; however, these features are consistent with host galaxy contamination at the resolution of the spectrum.